 This page contains the background information on the Competency-Based Assessment (CBA) system that came into effect on January 1, 2019 for engineers-in-training.
 For current applicants and engineers-in-training who are ready to use the system, click here.

 Prior to being granted a licence, an engineering applicant must demonstrate their ability to practise engineering.
 The onus is on the applicant to provide evidence that they possess, through experience, a satisfactory capability to practice engineering at a professional level.

 Many of Canada’s engineering regulators have implemented or are moving toward competency-based assessment of engineering experience.
 To this end, a multi-year, Pan-Canadian competency-based assessment project was undertaken with participation from engineering regulators in several provinces.
-In the current phase of this project, the online competency assessment system developed by Engineers & Geoscientists of British Columbia (BC) is being adapted for use by other regulators in Canada.
+The online competency assessment system developed by Engineers & Geoscientists of British Columbia (BC) and was adapted for use by other regulators in Canada.

 Benefits of Competency-Based Assessment

 Competencies are observable and measurable skills, knowledge, abilities, motivations or traits required for professional registration that are demonstrated through the actions and behaviours of the applicant.
 The competency-based assessment system: